 - Baked beans do count as a good source of protein but keep an eye on the salt content: 5g per 100g.

 Tofu, or bean curd, is derived from soya and just 100g of tofu provides 8g protein.
 Tofu is very versatile as it can be cooked in many ways, including baking and stir-frying, as well as blending it into soups to make them creamier and higher in protein.

-Learn more about the heath benefits of tofu.
+Learn more about the health benefits of tofu.